barmaleii77-hub/PneumoStabSim-Professional/docs/DEVELOPMENT_GUIDE.md

 ## 4. Quality gates & workflows

-- `make check` (or `python -m tools.ci_tasks verify`) must succeed before pushing or opening a pull request.
-The command runs Ruff (format + lint), mypy, pytest, and qmllint with repository-configured targets.
+- Run both `python -m tools.ci_tasks verify` **and** `make autonomous-check` before pushing or opening a pull request.
+The `verify` command provides the fast inner loop, while `make autonomous-check` stores the aggregated results under `reports/quality/` (including `autonomous_check_latest.log` and the JSON status snapshot) so regressions are easy to audit.
+- `make check` delegates to the autonomous runner and augments it with shader, localization, and Qt environment probes.
+Use this target when you need the exact CI contract on a workstation.
 - `python -m tools.environment.verify_qt_setup` validates that Qt plugins and Qt Quick 3D bindings are discoverable on the current workstation.
 Capture the first successful transcript in `reports/environment/qt-smoke.md`.